BrandenEK/BlasII.Randomizer/docs/SETTINGS.md

 ---

 ### Add penitence rewards
-Should the penitence items be added to the pool
+Determines if the six domine rewards should be shuffled into the item pool.
+If they are shuffled, they will replace the six lowest-value tear items in the pool.
+- Enabled: The six items can be acquired as randomized items
+- Disabled: THe six items will be unobtainable

 ---

 ### Shuffle cherubs
-Should the cherub locations have randomized items
+Determines if the 33 cherub locations should be randomized.